 For accurate departure times, travel times, prices of activities, and suggestions on how much extra money you will need, please contact [email protected]

 The trip departs Florence from the Santa Maria Novella train station.
-The meeting point is in the International Ticketing Hall opposite tracks 8 and 9.
+The meeting point is Reale Firenze, to the right outside the S.M.N Train station.
 Please meet your trip leader 20 minutes prior to departure.
-Travel to Budapest is by private luxury coach with A/C, DVD, and bathroom.
+Travel to Budapest is by private luxury coach with A/C and DVD player.
 We make one 45 minute stop.
 We will arrive in Budapest early the next morning.

 We will meet for a 2-3 hour walking tour of Budapest with a professional Hungarian tour guide.
 Breakfast will be served prior to the walking tour, and on each subsequent day.
 The walking tour is a great introduction to the city and Magyar history and culture.
 Major sights on the tour include St. Stephen’s Basilica, the Chain Bridge, Parliament building, Castle Hill/Royal Palace, and the Fisherman’s Bastion.

-The afternoon is free to explore Budapest and its many activities.
-Bus2alps recommends going to the famous Szechenyi Bath and Spa, located near Heroes Square.
-Your trip leader will organize a trip there for those interested.
+The afternoon your Bus2alps guide will take you to the famous Szechenyi Bath and Spa, located near Heroes Square.
 This is a traditional Hungarian experience you won't want to miss!
-After, you can stroll down Andrassy Utca, Budapest’s version of the Champs-Elysees.
+After the thermal baths, you can stroll down Andrassy Utca, Budapest’s version of the Champs-Elysees.
 There is also the House of Terror, or the Art Gallery Museum.

 We will depart early Sunday morning to get the most of our day in Salzburg.
 The beautiful drive to Salzburg takes us through the Austrian Alps.
 Salzburg is well-known for being the birthplace of Wolfgang Amadeus Mozart and for providing the beautiful backdrop to one of the most famous musical films of all time, The Sound of Music.
 There are numerous tours and buildings associated with Mozart in Salzburg including his birthplace, now a museum and a home.
 For chocolate lovers, you can buy Mozart chocolates everywhere.
 We highly recommend joining the optional ‘Sound of Music Tour’.
 This tour is entertaining and informative, highlighting not only the classic film but also local history and customs.
 You will stop at multiple main settings for the film within Salzburg in addition to catching some views of the Austrian Alps from rural Salzburg.
 We depart Salzburg for Italy in the afternoon.
 We will make one stop en route for dinner.